 To ensure accurate and reliable results ISHI-Veg has described best practices for PCR, ELISA and dilution-plating assays used in routine seed health testing.
 Best practices for other assays are in preparation.
 They are intended to provide general guidance to labs developing and using seed health tests, and to ensure accurate and reliable results.

-Best Practices for PCR Assays in Seed Health Tests (2019)
+- Best Practices for Biological Assays in Seed Health Tests (2021)

-Best Practices for Blotter Assays in Seed Health Tests (2018)
+- Best Practices for PCR Assays in Seed Health Tests (2019)

-Best Practices for Sweat Box Assays in Seed Health Tests (2018)
+- Best Practices for Sweat Box and Grow-Out Assays in Seed Health Tests (2021)